 Oriented toward emerging and existing public service leaders, our program setting, structure and culture serve individuals who seek to learn alongside working professionals.
 Indeed, an important strength of our program is the caliber and diversity of our student body and, as a result, the quality of peer learning from which you will benefit as a student in our program.

 Our program has a healthy balance of students who are midcareer professionals attending our classes one or two evenings per week and emerging public service leaders who enroll in three or more classes per week.
 One of the strengths of our program is our faculty who all have experience working in the fields of public administration and nonprofit management.
 In addition to our regular faculty, we have an excellent group of practitioners who bring to the classroom an extensive amount of practical experience.
 In this way, our students are always taught by individuals who have worked or continue to work in the field of public service.

 To learn more about our program, we encourage you to explore this website.
 We trust that it will prove a useful source of information for you and answer many of your initial questions.
 In addition, we'd be happy to talk with you at anytime; please contact us.

-Thank you for your interest in the MPA program at West Chester University.
+Thank you for your interest in the MPA and DPA programs at West Chester University.